GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/onboarding/index.md

 ---
 layout: 'layouts/doc-post.njk'
-title: 'Extension user journey'
+title: 'Onboarding users and beyond'
-seoTitle: 'User journey of extensions users'
+seoTitle: 'Designing an onboarding experience for extensions users'
 date: 2023-09-11
 description: >
-  Guidance on providing a successful onboarding user experience.
+  Guidance on providing a successful onboarding user experience and more.
 ---

-A well-designed extension user journey can prevent users from uninstalling your extension because "It doesn't do anything".
-This article describes how to provide clear instructions and a sense of what to expect during the onboarding process.
-It also includes a few tips for launching new features and collecting useful feedback when users uninstall your extension.
+A well-designed extension onboarding can reduce the number of users abandoning your extension because "It doesn't do anything".
+This article includes guidance for designing the best user experience.
+From setting clear expectations before installation to effectively onboarding users.
+It also describes how you can promote new features and collect useful feedback when users remove the extension.

 ## Set expectations before installation {: #before-install }

-Make sure the description, screenshots, and promo video of your store listing demonstrates what your extension does, how it works and what service it provides.
+Ensure the description, screenshots, and promo video of your store listing demonstrate what your extension does and how it works.
 See [Creating a great listing][cws-great-listing] for best practices.

 ## Minimize initial permissions {: #minimal-perms }

 Some users can become wary when bombarded with too many confusing permissions right away.
-We recommend requesting the most essential permissions first and during onboarding [explain why you need certain permissions](#explain-perms).
+We recommend requesting the most essential permissions first and later during onboarding [explain why you need certain permissions](#explain-perms).

 <figure>
   {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/VVyazEJTquUP7aa6OZn0.png", alt="Extension permission warnings on installation", height="269", width="386" %}